If you need further assistance, please call ERI customer service at 1.800.627.3697

 ERI applies no "magic" with our collection of survey data, creation of a master database, and market value distillations.
 Subscribers might also produce these results, should they wish to conduct research for decades and spend the time and money collecting the thousands of national and local area surveys now conducted worldwide by consulting, trade, association, private, and government entities.
 Job matches are confirmed by comparison of the position descriptions compiled for each of the positions found in the Salary Assessor® or Executive Compensation Assessor® software and databases.

 You can be using the software in just a few minutes.
-A credit card purchase from our website immediately permits download of the dataset.
-If you prefer to load from a DVD and pay from an invoice or by check, please call our Subscriber Services at 800.627.3697 (US/Canada) or 0800-894-800 (Europe) and you will receive your product(s) by mail, or by express delivery for an additional charge.
+A credit card purchase permits immediate access to the dataset.
+If you prefer to pay from an invoice or by check, please call our Subscriber Services at 800.627.3697 (US/Canada).

 Each annual software subscription is for a single user designated by the purchasing enterprise.
 The identity of each authorized licensed user must be registered with ERI.
 Multiple-user licenses are available for an additional licensing fee.